This blog was updated 21/3/23.

 From the moment that little indicator on your pregnancy test says ‘baby on board’, your life will never be the same.
-After the initial excitement, you may find that your head is swimming with the endless possibilities — as well as the seemingly endless preparations!
+After the initial excitement, you may find that your head is swimming with endless possibilities — as well as the seemingly endless preparations!

 Why is a breast pump a must-have?

 There’s also the convenience of pumping and storing milk so other caregivers can feed the baby during those less-than-ideal times.
-After all, you don’t have to be part of the 2AM club every night mama, right?
+After all, you don’t have to be part of the 2AM club every night.
 And if you ever want to paint the town red (or beige, if we’re being real) or spend an afternoon away from baby, a breast pump gives you the freedom to do so.

-Of course, if you’re planning on breastfeeding after returning to work, you’ll want to keep a breast pump nearby to keep your supply up, have a milk stash in your home freezer, and relieve engorgement when you’re back doing those nine-to-fives.
+Of course, if you’re planning on breastfeeding after returning to work, you’ll want to keep a breast pump nearby to keep your milk supply up, have a milk stash in your home freezer, and relieve engorgement when you’re back doing those nine-to-fives.

 The pros and cons of electric breast pumps

-- Less effort than manual pumps
+Less effort than manual pumps

-- Offer multiple settings, adding to your comfort
+Offer multiple settings, adding to your comfort

-- Provides more choice and versatility than manual pumps
+Provides more choice and versatility than manual pumps

-- Travel-friendly pumps offer hands-free flexibility
+Travel-friendly pumps offer hands-free flexibility

-- Cost more than manual breast pumps
+Usually cost more than a manual breast pump

-- Noisier to use than manual breast pumps
+Noisier than a manual breast pump

-- More parts can make it fiddly to clean and sterilize
+More parts can make it fiddly to clean and sterilize

-- Mains-operated breast pumps are dependent on a plug socket, which could be difficult if you're out and about
+Mains-operated breast pumps are dependent on a plug socket, which could be difficult if you're out and about

-- Some options are less portable or lightweight
+Some options are less portable or lightweight

 With a manual pump, you’re able to control the rate of suction yourself — making the expression session feel natural and more like your baby’s sucking.
-That being said, with some manual pumps, regular squeezing is required to create a rhythmic vacuum that stimulates milk flow.
+That being said, with some manual pumps, regular squeezing is required to create a rhythmic vacuum that stimulates milk production.
 This can take up both of your hands until you get used to it, which can wear you out or make your hands ache.
 And unless the pump is explicitly ‘hands-free’ and can be worn in-bra, expressing milk on-the-go can be tricky — despite the portable size and weight of manual options.

-But, if you choose to go manual, it can be an excellent low-cost option for occasional milk expression or something that can fit in your handbag, gym bag – any bag, really!
+However, if you choose to go manual, it can be an excellent low-cost option for occasional milk expression or something that can fit in your handbag, gym bag – any bag, really!
 If, however, you want to feed your baby solely with expressed milk, it’s worth your while to invest in a powerful, electric option.

 The pros and cons of manual breast pumps

-- Very few parts make them easy to clean and sterilize
+Very few parts make them easy to clean and sterilize

-- Compact, lightweight, and easy to carry around
+Compact, lightweight, and easy to carry around

 Naturally quieter than conventional electric breast pumps

-- Controlling the pump yourself can make it difficult to get into a regular pumping rhythm
+Controlling the pump yourself can make it difficult to get into a regular pumping rhythm

-- Repetitive pumping can be tiring for your hands
+Repetitive pumping can be tiring for your hands

-- Less discreet unless explicitly designed to be
+Less discreet unless explicitly designed to be